voschezang/coding-handbook/guides/how-to-optimize-processes.md

 # How to Optimize Processes

+For incremental progress, see [continuous and discrete improvement](../systems/continuous-improvement.md).

+## Improve Efficiency

 > Everything can be sped up.

 The wrong way to optimize is: automate something, then speed it up, then simplify it and finally get rid of it completely.
 Naturally, the opposite order is the correct way.